Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The two teams combine to score 43.6 points per game, 8.9 less than the over/under in this contest.
+- The two teams combine to average 43.6 points per game, 8.9 less than the over/under in this contest.

-- The 59 points per game these two squads have allowed their opponents to score this season are 6.5 more than the 52.5 total in this contest.
+- The 59 points per game these two squads have surrendered to opponents this season are 6.5 more than the 52.5 over/under in this contest.

-- The Wildcats and their opponents score an average of 51.6 points per game, 0.9 fewer than Saturday's total.

 - The 53.9 PPG average total in Commodores games this season is 1.4 points more than this game's over/under.